 - Peng’s Method gives a very good understanding of the subject and gives quick results for non-critical

-- If the buried pipe is modeled just as a reference in the Above ground Piping Analysis then suggested going for ‘CAESAR II Basic Model’
+- If the buried pipe is modeled just as a reference in the Above ground Piping Analysis then suggested going for the ‘CAESAR II Basic Model’

 - For Pipeline analysis use ‘ALA Method with user-defined stiffness input